castholm/playdate-zig/README.md

 ---

-Playdate is a registered trademark of Panic.
-This project does not claim to be affiliated with Panic in any way.
+<small>Playdate is a registered trademark of Panic.
+This project is not affiliated with Panic.</small>